Google My Business is one of many tools we use at WSI Connect to increase traffic and generate leads for our clients.

 1. Claim your business

 The first step is to claim your business.
-Do a search for your business and check if it already has a Google My Business listing.
-If it does, then click the ‘Own this business’ button as seen below:
+While signed into the Google account you use for your business, do a search to see if your business already has a listing.
+If so, then click the “Own this business” button as seen below.
+(If you’re on a mobile device, the button might say “Claim this business” instead.)

-Otherwise visit https://www.google.com/business and follow the steps to register your business.
-Listings on GMB can only be created for businesses that either have a physical location or travel to customers for service.
+Important Note: GMB listings can only be created for businesses that either have a physical location or travel to customers for service.
+Online-only businesses and rental properties are ineligible.

 2. Verify your business